otherjoel/tabloid/README.md

 [3]: https://github.com/thesephist/tabloid#limitations

-**Output:** In OG Tabloid, expressions that evaluate to a value (e.g. expressions like `10` or `1 IS ACTUALLY 2` appearing all by themselves) do not by themselves produce any output.
-In Racket tabloid, such expressions do produce output on the REPL.
+**Producing Output:** In OG Tabloid, expressions that evaluate to a value (e.g. expressions like `10` or `1 IS ACTUALLY 2` appearing all by themselves) do not by themselves produce any output.
+In Racket Tabloid, such expressions do produce output on the REPL.

 **Returning from any block:** Racket Tabloid allows `SHOCKING DEVELOPMENT` to be used within any `RUMOR HAS IT…END OF STORY` block expression.
-The program below produces no output in RI Tabloid, and `A!` in Racket Tabloid:
+The program below produces no output in OG Tabloid, and `A!` in Racket Tabloid:

     #lang tabloid